This integration requires a paid Webflow plan to allow embedding custom scripts into your site.

 Add your Cocoonmail form endpoint URL

 The last step is to make sure your form submits data to Cocoonmail.
-You do this by adding a Cocoonmail form endpoint as the form’s “Action” value.
+You do this by adding a Cocoonmail form endpoint as the form’s “Action” value.- Go to the Forms page in your Cocoonmail account.

 - Click on the Settings tab.